State independent contextuality advances one-way communication: Introduction

 \section{Introduction}

-The seminal works by Bell-Kochen-Specker \cite{Specker60,Bell66,KS67} show that objective reality of sharp values of quantum observables cannot be independent of the measurement context.
-The Kochen-Specker (KS) reasoning of contextuality stands on the incompatibility of noncontextual assignment of binary values to a set of projectors.
-The general approach to test state independent contextuality (SIC) is based on an inequality consisting of experimentally observed quantities.
-All noncontextual models satisfy this inequality, while the quantum predictions for any state of certain dimension violate it \cite{Cabello08, YO12, CSW}.
-Despite of being one of the most fundamental non-classical features, the generic role of quantum contextuality in information processing and computation is far from settled.
+The seminal works by Bell-Kochen-Specker \cite{Specker60,Bell66,KS67} demonstrate that the objective reality of sharp values of quantum observables cannot be independent of the measurement context.
+The Kochen-Specker (KS) reasoning of contextuality stands on the failure of noncontextual assignment of binary values to a set of projectors.
+However, the general approach to test state independent contextuality (SIC) is based on an inequality consisting of experimentally observed quantities.
+All noncontextual models satisfy this inequality, while the quantum predictions for any state violate it \cite{Cabello08,Cabello09, YO12, CSW,ana}.
+Alongside, the notion of \textit{preparation contextuality} \cite{Spekkens2005} denies the context independent objective description of two preparations which are operationally indistinguishable.
+Despite being one of the most fundamental non-classical features, the generic applicability of quantum contextuality is far from settled.
 Many attempts have been made to answer this question in multiple directions.
-For instance, it is shown that some aspects of quantum computation reveal contextuality \cite{HWVE,anders,Raussendorf}; contextual correlations are also valuable in several information processing \cite{Spekkens09,KGPLC,OG.etal,AG.etal,schmid} and originates novel applications of quantum nonlocality \cite{Brassard05,PC.etal,Abramsky,CLMW,KCK,SR}.
+For instance, it is shown that many aspects of quantum computation reveal contextuality \cite{HWVE,anders,Raussendorf}; contextual correlations are also valuable in several information processing \cite{Spekkens09,KGPLC,OG.etal,Cabello2018,AG.etal,arvind,schmid} and originate novel applications of nonlocal correlations \cite{Brassard05,PC.etal,Abramsky,CLMW,KCK,SR}.
+While the necessity of quantum contextuality in information processing is one side of the picture, a relevant question to address is whether \textit{every} proof of SIC has any direct inference to quantum advantage in operational tasks.